xytis/GURPS/Campaigns/Ravnica/07_prep.md

 corner.
 He is flipping a platinum coin in the air.
 He has an offer which he would presumably disclose in private, outside.
 Party gets ambushed and robbed.

-Swarms of waspcrabs are ravaging Golgari Rot Farms, Simic anounced they will solve this problem, if they do not, Golgari promised to poison the Zonot.
+Swarms of waspcrabs are ravaging Golgari rotfrms, Simic anounced they will solve this problem, if they do not, Golgari promised to poison the Zonot.

 "We raised eelhawks to control the squidflies, then waspcrabs to prey on the